manoramajha/lycheejs/README.md

 - Automated Network Services and Traffic Balancing/Sharding

-## Workflow

-Every (not sandboxed) lychee.js Harvester is connected to the lychee.js Peer Cloud and is contributing to the evolutionary AI's knowledge and improves its capabilities for all others.

-The lychee.js Engine uses backpropagated ES/HyperNEAT as an evolutionary AI that is connected to a Botnet of lychee.js Harvesters.
-Each and every Definition written in lychee.js contributes to the AI so that it can predict, suggest and improve all other Projects.

-The development process is optimized for Blink-based web browsers (Chromium, Google Chrome, Opera) and their developer tools.
-We honestly recommend NOT using Firefox due to lack of developer and debugging tools nor has it any remote debugging protocol.

 ## Platform / Fertilizer Support

 The target platforms are described as so-called Fertilizers.